varnishcache/varnish-cache/doc/sphinx/phk/10goingon50.rst

 15th 2016.

-And the next big release, whatever we call it, will be middle of march 2017, and until we change our mind, you can trust a major release of Varnish to happen every six months.
+And the next big release, whatever we call it, will be middle of March 2017, and until we change our mind, you can trust a major release of Varnish to happen every six months.

 Minor releases, typically bugfixes, will be released as need arise,